What are the champions of marketing and digital recruitment doing differently?

-In November 2015, our PR & Marketing and Broadcast divisions were named Best Client Side Team at the Marketing and Digital Recruitment Awards.
+In November 2015, our PR & Marketing division was named Best Client Side Team at the Marketing and Digital Recruitment Awards.
 As winners of the category we have recently contributed to the Colleague Software white paper exploring what we did differently to win the award and what digital recruitment companies need to do differently in 2016.

 Here's a look at what we had to say.
 You can read the full white paper on the Colleague website.

 What did you do differently to win the category?

 Since the company was founded in 1987, we’ve built a reputation for our excellent client and candidate experience.
 For us, it’s not enough to simply act as a supplier agency.
 Instead we focus on acting as a recruitment partner to our clients and candidates.
 By getting to know a client’s business, what they do, what they stand for and who they want to work with, we can tailor our services to suit their needs and objectives.
 This enables us to build and nurture strong relationships, which keeps clients coming back to work with us time and time again.
 What’s more, we take the time to understand our candidates, getting under the skin of their passions, ambitions and skills.
 We meet each and every person who registers with us, meaning we can take care of some of the hard work for our clients by establishing suitability for a role in terms of skills as well as cultural fit within an organisation.